yanikemann/phaser-facebook-instant-games-boilerplate/README.md

 # phaser-facebook-instant-games-boilerplate
-This is a boilerplate to use to create Facebook Instant Games using PhaserJS.
+This is a boilerplate for creating Facebook Instant Games using PhaserJS.

 ## Local Development
 To develop on local, create a .env in the root directory of your app and add the following: